Workflow Discovery from Dialogues in the Low Data Regime: Experimental Setup

 \subsection{Implementation Details}

-In our experimentation, we used a T5 model for the text-to-text WD, AST, and CDS task, which we call WD-T5, AST-T5, and CDS-T5 respectively.
-We used Huggingface's T5 ~\cite{JMLR:v21:20-074} Pytorch implementation\footnote{https://huggingface.co/transformers} pre-trained for English summarisation as the base model upon which we have built all our model variants explored below.
-We use both T5-Small (60M) and T5-Base (220M).
-We set the maximum source length to 2048 and the maximum target length to 256.
-We fine-tuned WD-T5 for 100 epochs for each experiment with a learning rate of 5e-5 with linear decay and a batch size of 8 samples on 4 NVIDIA V100 GPUs with 32G memory.

-We fine-tuned our AST-T5 and CDS-T5 variants for 14 and 21 epochs respectively matching the original work ~\cite{chen2021action}, and used similar hyper-parameters to our WD-T5 model.
+In our experimentation, we used the T5~\citep{raffel2020exploring}, BART~\citep{lewis2019bart}, and PEGASUS~\citep{zhang2020pegasus} models for the WD task, which we call WD-T5, WD-BART, and WD-PEGASUS, respectively.
+Furthermore, we use a T5 model for the text-to-text AST and CDS tasks, which we call, AST-T5, and CDS-T5, respectively.
+We use the Huggingface Transformers Pytorch implementation\footnote{https://huggingface.co/transformers} for all model variants and use the associated summarization checkpoints\footnote{https://huggingface.co/models} fine-tuned on CNN/DailyMail~\citep{DBLP:journals/corr/HermannKGEKSB15} for all models.
+For T5, we use the small (60M parameters), base (220M parameters), and large (770M parameters) variants, and the large variant for both BART (400M parameters) and PEGASUS (569M parameters).
+We fine-tuned all models on the WD tasks for 100 epochs for all experiments with a learning rate of 5e-5 with linear decay and a batch size of 16.
+We set the maximum source length to 1024 and the maximum target length to 256.
+For the BART model, we set the label smoothing factor to 0.1.
+We fine-tuned AST-T5, and CDS-T5 for 14 and 21 epochs, respectively, matching the original work of ~\citet{chen2021action}, and used similar hyper-parameters used for the WD task.
+In all experiments, we use $r_{min} = 10$ as described in Section \ref{sec:wd_method}.
+Finally, We ran all experiments on 4 NVIDIA A100 GPUs with 80G memory, and the training time of the longest experiment was under six hours.